 Adoption.
-It can be a beautiful way to bring a new child into your family, perhaps giving them the safe, loving, supportive home they may not have had otherwise — as well as giving others a chance to become those loving parents.
-You may know someone who has been adopted here in Flagstaff or even thought about adopting a child yourself.
+It can be a beautiful way to bring a new child into your family.
+Giving them the safe, loving, supportive home they may not have had otherwise.
+As well as, giving others a chance to become those loving parents.
+You may know someone who has been adopted in Flagstaff or may even thought about adopting a child yourself.
 But how much do you really know about what the legal process of adoption actually entails?
 In celebration of National Adoption Month, we’d love to tell you more about it.

-The journey of adopting a child can be a long, complicated one — and the details of how everything works depends a lot on where you live and where the child you’re adopting lives, as well as whether the biological parents are still living or have other living relatives, whether they belong to the foster care system, etc. In speaking with the attorneys in our office that specialize in family adoption, we’ve compiled some ideas on how to get started.
+The journey of adopting a child can be a long, complicated one.
+The adoption process depends on where you live and where the child you’re adopting lives.
+If the biological parents are living or have other living relatives, or whether they belong to the foster care system.
+In speaking with the attorneys in our office that specialize in family adoption, we’ve compiled some ideas on how to get started.

 Start by considering what type of adoption is best for you and your family.

 There are many different kinds of adoptions, and the process for each is unique.
-Parents seeking to adopt a child must first decide whether they would prefer to adopt a child from their own country or look into international adoption opportunities.
-There is also, of course, a distinction between adopting an infant from birth or a child who is already in the foster care system, as well as whether you choose an adoption agency or go the way of what is called an “independent adoption.”
+Parents seeking to adopt must decide to adopt a child from their own country or internationally.
+You will also have to decide to adopt an infant from birth or someone already in the foster care system.
+You will also have to choose an adoption agency or what is called an “independent adoption.”

 One facet of adoption many are often curious about is the distinction between “open” and “closed” adoptions.

-As the name suggests, “open” adoptions offer up the possibility of contact between the birth parents and adopted child, although how much contact, and how and when that communication takes place may differ on a case-by-case basis.
-In a semi-open adoption, for example, a lawyer, caseworker, or other individual may act as a mediator and messenger between the individuals involved.
+As the name suggests, “open” adoptions offer up the possibility of contact between the birth parents and adopted child.
+Although how much contact, and how and when that communication takes place may differ on a case-by-case basis.
+In a semi-open adoption, a lawyer, caseworker, or other individual may act as a mediator and messenger between the parties involved.

 However, an “open” adoption will allow for communication between the child and their birth parents via letters, phone calls, emails, or brief in-person visits.
 At the end of the day, though, it is still the adoptive parents who will have “the permanent legal rights and responsibilities for parenting and raising the child.”

-Alternatively, in the case of a “closed” or “confidential” adoption, no contact between the birth parents, the child, or the adoptive parents will take place.
+In the case of a “closed” or “confidential” adoption, no contact between the birth parents, child, or adoptive parents will take place.
 Additionally, no identifying information about the birth parents will be provided to the child or their adoptive parents.

-There are also different kinds of agencies that provide adoption services, including public ones like the foster care system, child welfare, and social services, as well as licensed private agencies, all of which function as intermediaries between the birth parents and adoptive parents.
-In the case of independent adoptions, a third party, such as an attorney or an adoption facilitator, assists in the transfer of parental rights between two sets of parents who have already found each other.
+There are also different kinds of agencies that provide adoption services.
+Including the foster care system, child welfare, and social services, as well as licensed private agencies.
+All of which function as intermediaries between the birth parents and adoptive parents.
+In independent adoptions, a third party, like an attorney or an adoption facilitator, assists in the transfer of parental rights.

 And beyond all of this, of course, there are also adoptions which take place among family members who are already related, either by marriage or by blood, such as step-child or grandchild adoptions.
 This process is typically much easier and less expensive than adopting a child from two completely unrelated birth parents — or adopting through the foster care system, but it can certainly have its own complications.